-Volunteering on your gap year is a noble and amazing thing to do, providing it is done responsibly of course, but it can also do wonders for you CV too and have a positive effect on your career.
+Volunteering on your gap year is a noble and amazing thing to do, providing it is done responsibly of course, but it doesn’t have to be completely altruistic.
+Both parties can benefit from the goodwill of volunteering and it can also do wonders for you CV and have a positive effect on your career.
 So for anyone worrying that taking time out to travel will harm their future career, you may find the answer here.

 With few jobs available and plenty of highly qualified competition hungry for work and competing for the few jobs available, why would anyone hurt their prospects by backpacking and lazing around a bunch of islands in the Andaman Sea for a year?
 It sounds like career suicide, right?

 Well not quite.

 Needing To Stand Out In A Tough Job Market.